Efficiently Enumerating Hitting Sets of Hypergraphs Arising in Data Profiling: Introduction

 \section{Introduction}

-A reoccurring computational task in the design and profiling of relational databases is the discovery of hidden dependencies between different attributes.
-Together with other metadata, unique column combinations (candidate keys) and functional dependencies help to organise the data and subsequently enable further cleansing and normalisation~\citep{Abe:j:15}.
-Both structures are equivalent to hitting sets (transversals), making their detection \NP-hard~\cite{Blaesius16IPEC,Bee:j:84}.
-Moreover, it is usually not enough to decide the existence of a single, isolated occurrence; instead, one is interested in compiling a comprehensive list of all dependencies~\cite{Kruse16DataAnamnesis}.
+A recurring computational task in the profiling of relational databases is the discovery of hidden dependencies between attributes.
+For instance, \textit{unique column combinations} (UCCs) are subsets of attributes such that the value combinations appearing in them are duplicate-free.
+An inclusion-wise minimal UCC reveals structural properties of the stored information and serves as a small fingerprint of the data.
+Unique column combinations, however, are equivalent to \textit{hitting sets} in hypergraphs.
+While finding a single minimal hitting set is trivial, it is usually not enough to decide the existence of a single UCC.
+Instead, one aims to compile a comprehensive list of all dependencies.
+The UCCs are then used for subsequent data cleaning and enable certain query optimizations~\cite{Abedjan18DataProfiling,Kossmann21Survey}.
 One thus has to solve the \textit{transversal hypergraph problem}.
+This is the task of enumerating all minimal hitting sets of a given hypergraph without repetitions.